 Does hypnotherapy work?

 The scientific term neuroplasticity is the ability for your subconscious mind to be reprogrammed to match your goals and thereby change the course of your life.
-During our hypnosis session, we will determine what you wish to accomplish, and set your mind in that direction when you are under hypnosis.
+During our hypnosis session, we will determine what you wish to accomplish, then set your mind in that direction when you are under hypnosis.

 What can hypnosis be used for?

 Millions of people have found real results using hypnosis to lose weight and keep it off, to quit smoking, cut down on drinking, relieve stress and anxiety, overcome fear and phobias, and manage chronic pain.
 Leading athletes, business executives, and professional speakers have used hypnosis to optimize their performance and boost confidence.
 My specialties are hypnosis for inner child healing, past life regression, and relieving stress and anxiety.
-However, hypnosis can be used to achieve literally any goal you have!
+Hypnosis can be used to achieve literally any goal you have!

 How long is each session?

 The timing for each session varies depending on each client’s needs.
-Typically we allocate 90 minutes for a new client’s session, which will allow us to establish goals, administer the hypnosis, and discuss your experience afterwards.
+Typically we allocate 90 minutes for a new client’s session.
+This will allow us to establish goals, administer the hypnosis, and discuss your experience afterwards.
 Subsequent sessions are scheduled for 60 minutes.
 During each session, there will be ample time for you to ask any questions.
 I want to make sure you get the very most from your session.

 Can hypnosis help me stop a bad habit?